What Are Emerging Markets?

 Pros

-• High-profit potential: Selecting the right investments in EMEs at the right time can result in returns that might be greater than most other investments.
-Rapidly growing economies provide ample opportunity for profits.
+• High-profit potential: Selecting the right investments in EMEs at the right time may result in returns that might be greater than most other investments.
+Rapidly growing economies could provide ample opportunity for profits.
 But as noted above, it’s impossible to guarantee the timing of any investment.

 • Global diversification: Investing in EMEs provides a chance to hold assets that go beyond the borders of an investor’s home country.
 So even if an unforeseen event should happen that contributes to slower domestic growth, it’s possible that investments elsewhere could perform well and provide some balance.